Regular Tree Algebras: Syntactic algebras

 A \emph{congruence} for a tree algebra~$\frakA$ is an equivalence relation~$\approx$ on its universe~$A$ that is compatible with the product in the sense that, if $s,t \in \bbT A$ are two trees of the same shape such that $s(v) \approx t(v)$, for all~$v$, then $\pi(s) \approx \pi(t)$.
 If $\approx$~is a congruence, we can define a tree algebra structure on the quotient $A/{\approx}$ in the natural way.
 We denote it by $\frakA/{\approx}$.

 A \emph{tree with a hole,} or a \emph{context,} is a tree $t \in \bbT(A \cup \Box)$ where the new symbol~$\Box$ is called the \emph{hole.} It works as a kind of variable, but with the difference that it can have an arbitrary (but fixed) arity and that it can appear several times in~$t$.
-Given such a context~$t$ and an element~$a$ of the right arity, we denote by $t[a]$ the product $\pi(t')$ where $t'$~is the tree obtained from~$t$ by replacing all labels~$\Box$ by~$a$. \begin{Def} Let $\frakA$~be a tree algebra and $P \subseteq A_n$ a set of elements of arity~$n$.
+Note that we allow~$\Box$ to have positive arity, which means that it can occur in a non-leaf position in the tree.
+Given such a context~$t$ and an element~$a$ of the right arity, we denote by $t[a]$ the product $\pi(t')$ where $t'$~is the tree obtained from~$t$ by replacing all labels~$\Box$ by~$a$. \begin{defi} Let $\frakA$~be a tree algebra and $P \subseteq A_n$ a set of elements of arity~$n$.
 The \emph{syntactic congruence} for~$P$ is defined by

-\end{Def} The non-obvious part of this definition is the fact that the resulting equivalence relation is indeed a congruence.
+\end{defi} The non-obvious part of this definition is the fact that the resulting equivalence relation is indeed a congruence.
 In fact, the proof of the next result crucially relies on the fact that the tree algebra in question is regular.
-For arbitrary tree algebras the statement is simply false. \begin{Thm} The syntactic congruence on a regular tree algebra is a congruence. \end{Thm}
+For arbitrary tree algebras the statement is simply false. \begin{thm} The syntactic congruence on a regular tree algebra is a congruence. \end{thm}